mervebrar/Basic-AI-Homework/README.md

 ## 📁 Contents

-- `notebooks/`: Jupyter notebooks demonstrating basic AI techniques.
+- `notebooks/`: Google Colab demonstrating basic AI techniques.
 - `datasets/`: Small example datasets used in the assignments.
 - `models/`: Saved models or output files (if applicable).
 - `results/`: Visual outputs or metrics from the homework tasks.